wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/simulation-gui.rst

 You can simply launch the GUI via the **Run Simulation** command palette option.

 .. image:: images/vscode-pick-extension.png
-   :alt: Picking Sim Gui simulation extension
+   :alt: Picking Sim GUI simulation extension

 And the ``Sim Gui`` option should popup in a new dialog and will be selected by default.
 Press :guilabel:`Ok`.
 This will now launch the Simulation GUI!